chchiou/markrov-text-generator/README.md

 *First of all, yes, the name is made up, it's a mix between Markov and my surname.*

-A Markrov Chains is a Markov Chain that has an extra twist: it can jump trough hyperspace and generate better text than normal Markov Chains would.
+A Markrov Chain is a Markov Chain that has an extra twist: it can jump trough hyperspace and generate better text than normal Markov Chains would.
 How?
 By cheating of course!